Does Your Morning Routine Support Your Creativity?

 Why Is All This Important?

 Have you ever watched young children playing freely?
 They are naturally extremely creative in making up games and stories.
-I was recently with two of my grandchildren, Everest and Asher, ages seven and three.
-Even though there is a big age difference between them, they play wonderfully together.
+When I used to be with two of my grandchildren, ages seven and three, I was often amazed at their creativity.
+Even though there is a big age difference between them, they generally played wonderfully together.
 I felt great joy in watching them go from one creative, imaginative activity to another, learning and growing moment by moment.
-They often enlisted me to help in their play, which I joyously did.
-For example, Everest asked me to make some origami animal families that were too hard for him to make, and he and Asher made up a wonderful game around these animals that kept them occupied for over an hour.
+They often enlisted my help in their play, which I joyously did.
+For example, my older grandon asked me to make some origami animal families that were too hard for him to make, and he and his brother made up a wonderful game around these animals that kept them occupied for over an hour.

 This kind of creative, imaginative play supports both their intellectual and relational learning.
-Asher learns so much from Everest, and Everest gains much satisfaction in inspiring Asher.
-In fact, during this origami game, Everest came over to me with a big grin of satisfaction, saying “The origami animals are inspiring Asher’s creativity!”
+My younger grandson learns so much from his older brother, and my older grandson gains much satisfaction in inspiring his younger brother.
+In fact, during this origami game, my 7 years old grandson came over to me with a big grin of satisfaction, saying “The origami animals are inspiring his creativity!” - pointing to his young brother.
 How wonderful that he can receive great joy at supporting his younger brother’s creativity!
 And this is because creativity is highly valued in their household.

 Wouldn’t it be loving to yourself to begin to value your own creativity, and do whatever you can to inspire yourself to open to the natural creativity that is in all of us?
 How about starting with getting up a bit earlier and giving yourself groggy, unfocused creative time?